abozio/Myliam2/doc/usersguide/source/technicalchoices.rst

     Python runs on Windows, Linux/Unix, Mac OS X, and has been ported to the Java and .NET virtual machines.

     Python is free to use, even for commercial products, because of its OSI-approved open source license.

+    The actual version of source code downloadable on http://liam2.plan.be/ runs under the 2.7.3 version of 32-bit Python and uses the following library :

+    -  Numpy 1.6.2

+    -  Numexpr 2.0.1

+    -  PyTables 2.3.1

+    -  Carray 0.5

+    -  PyYAML 3.10

 HDF5
 ----